-Total revenue generated in markets outside North America increased 9% from \$65.0 million in the first quarter of fiscal 2007 to \$71.1 million in the first quarter of fiscal 2008 and represented 56% of total revenue in the first quarter of fiscal 2007 and 59% of total revenue in the first quarter of fiscal 2008.
-Total revenue generated in markets outside North America would have represented 56% of total revenue if exchange rates had been constant in the first quarter of fiscal 2008 as compared to the exchange rates in effect in the first quarter of fiscal 2007.
-Revenue from the three major regions outside North America, consisting of EMEA, Latin America and Asia Pacific, each increased in the first quarter of fiscal 2008 as compared to the first quarter of fiscal 2007.
+Total revenue generated in markets outside North America increased 11% from \$133.1 million in the first six months of fiscal 2007 to \$147.7 million in the first six months of fiscal 2008 and represented 57% of total revenue in the first six months of fiscal 2007 and 59% of total revenue in the first six months of fiscal 2008.
+Revenue from the three major regions outside North America, consisting of EMEA, Latin America and Asia Pacific, each increased in fiscal 2008 as compared to fiscal 2007.
+Total revenue generated in markets outside North America would have represented 57% of total revenue if exchange rates had been constant in the first six months of fiscal 2008 as compared to the exchange rates in effect in the first six months of fiscal 2007.

 Cost of Software Licenses.
-Cost of software licenses consists primarily of costs of product media, documentation, duplication, packaging, electronic software distribution and third-party royalties.
-Cost of software licenses increased 37% from \$1.7 million in the first quarter of fiscal 2007 to \$2.3 million in the first quarter of fiscal 2008, and increased as a percentage of software license revenue from 4% to 5%.
-The dollar increase for the first quarter was primarily due to increased headcount higher royalty expense for products and technologies licensed or resold from third parties.
-Cost of software licenses as a percentage of software license revenue varies from period to period depending upon the relative product mix.
+Cost of software licenses consists primarily of costs of product media, documentation, duplication, packaging, electronic software distribution, royalties and amortization of capitalized software costs.
+Cost of software licenses increased 15% from \$1.9 million in the second quarter of fiscal 2007 to \$2.2 million in the second quarter of fiscal 2008, and increased as a percentage of software license revenue from 4% in the first quarter of fiscal 2007 to 5% in the first quarter of fiscal 2008.
+Cost of software licenses increased 26% from \$3.6 million in the first six months of fiscal 2007 to 5% in the first six months of fiscal 2007 to 5% in the first six months of fiscal 2008, and increased as a percentage of software licenses revenue from 4% in the first six months of fiscal 2007 to 5% in the first six months of fiscal 2008.
+The dollar increase for the second quarter and for the first six months was primarily due to higher royalty expense for products and technologies licensed or resold from third parties.
+Cost of software licenses as a percentage of software license revenue may vary from period to period depending upon the relative product mix.

 Cost of Maintenance and Services.
 Cost of maintenance and services consists primarily of costs of providing customer technical support, education and consulting.
-Cost of maintenance and services increased 8% from \$16.3 million in the first quarter of fiscal 2007 to \$17.6 million in the first quarter of fiscal 2008, but remained the same percentage of maintenance and services revenue at 23%.
-The total dollar amount of expense in fiscal 2008 increased due to higher headcount related costs and higher usage of third-party contractors for service engagements.
-Our technical support, education and consulting headcount increased by 6% from the end of the first quarter of fiscal 2007 to the end of the first quarter of fiscal 2008.
+Cost of maintenance and services increased 5% from \$16.9 million in the second quarter of fiscal 2007 to \$17.7 million in the second quarter of fiscal 2008, and decreased as a percentage of maintenance and services revenue from 22% in the first quarter of fiscal 2007 to 21% in the first quarter of fiscal 2008.
+Cost of maintenance and services increased 7% from \$33.1 million in the first six months of fiscal 2007 to \$35.4 million in the first six months of fiscal 2008, and decreased as a percentage of maintenance and services revenue from 23% to 22%.
+The total dollar amount in the second quarter of fiscal 2008 and in the first six months of fiscal 2008 increased primarily due to higher usage of third-party contractors for service engagements.
+Our technical support, education and consulting headcount decreased by 1% from the end of the second quarter of fiscal 2007 to the end of the second quarter of fiscal 2008.